andrelohmann/ansible-role-gitlab/vagrant/README.md

 #### Mattermost

-If you want to check the mattermost installation, you need to uncomment the mattermost block in the playbook yaml.
+If you want to check the mattermost installation, you need to uncomment the mattermost block in playbook.yml.

 * http://chat.lokal